-The learning management system for small business category has improved dramatically in the past few years for businesses interested in selling online courses.
+The “learning management systems for small businesses” category has improved dramatically in the past few years for businesses interested in selling online courses.
 It used to be that if you wanted to sell courses, you either had to develop custom software or bolt e-commerce onto platforms that were built for corporate training or delivering college classes.
 Needless to say, this usually came with plenty of headaches and and a less than ideal experience for customers and channel parters.

 These days, many small businesses may be able to take advantage of the new breed of platforms geared toward solopreneurs and very small entrepreneurial businesses that I cover in 15 Platforms to Publish and Sell Online Courses.
-This is particularly true, for example, of Teachable, which has begun expanding its efforts to support enterprise customers.
+This is particularly true, for example, of Teachable, which has begun expanding its efforts to support enterprise customers, or Thinkific, which has implemented very strong features for selling to custom groups.

-However, based on my own experiences and feedback from many small business owners, some of these platforms may not meet the more sophisticated demands of established businesses, particularly those that already have a significant base of face-to-face education customers.
+However, based on my own experiences and feedback from many small business owners, some of these platforms may not meet the more sophisticated demands of established businesses, particularly those that already have a significant base of face-to-face education customers or an existing catalog of online courses.
 That’s why I decided to create a separate “learning management system for small business” page.
 The following is my short list of platforms to consider.

 Learning Management System for Small Business